StarcubeLabs/StarcubeLabs.github.io/_posts/2023-05-15-reverse-engineering-ds.markdown

 CPUs have a handful of registers available.
 In ARM CPUs, registers are named with the format `rX`, where `X` is the 0-indexed register number.
 The DS's CPU has 16 registers numbered from `r0` to `r15`, and each can store up to 32 bits (4 bytes) of data for a total of 512 bits (64 bytes) of data.

 `r15` is a special register called the __program counter__ (__PC__ for short).
-This register holds the address to the next instruction to be loaded, and is incremented by 2 automatically after an instruction is executed (instructions are 4 bytes long).
+This register holds the address to the next instruction to be loaded, and is incremented by 4 automatically after an instruction is loaded (instructions are 4 bytes long).
 This causes assembly to be executed line-by-line.
 It is possible to set the PC's value, which will cause the CPU to jump to the new address and begin executing code there; this is used for constructs like conditional statements, loops, and function calls.
-The CPU loads instruction slightly ahead of when it executes them, so the PC may be a few instructions ahead of the instruction currently being executed.
+The CPU loads instructions slightly ahead of when it executes them, so the PC may be a few instructions ahead of the instruction currently being executed.

 Some of the other registers also have special names and purposes.
 We will get into those later.